The War and the World: Background

-In the early September 1915 Mayakovsky joined the Petrograd military driving automobile driving school.
+In early September 1915 Mayakovsky joined the Petrograd military driving automobile driving school.
 The patriotic enthusiasm he experienced at the outset of the war now waned, he was quite unwilling to go to the frontline.
 "Shaven me up [for the service].
 But now I don't want to go to the front anymore.
 Pose as a draftsman.
 Take nightly lessons from an engineer who teaches me to draw the autos.
 With publications it's even worse.
 Soldiers are forbidden to [get published]," he wrote in I, Myself.

 It was while studying at the school that he started The War and the World which was finished in the course of 1916.
 While working upon the poem Mayakovsky often visited Gorky, recited new fragments and, apparently, received advice.

 History

 In the end of 1915, having finished Part 3 of the poem, Mayakovsky read it in the offices of Letopis magazine, with Gorky present.
 Approved for the publication by the staff meeting, it was banned by the Russian military censorship committee.
 In No.9 issue of the magazine it was marked as one of the works which "cannot be published for reasons… the editorial staff has no influence over."
 Public renditions of the poem were also banned.

 Mayakovsky started publishing The War and the World in parts, in Letopis (The Prologue, Part 5, 1917, Petrograd), Desert Miracle almanac (Part 4, Odessa, 1917), Novaya Zhyzn newspaper (Part 3, 1917).
 For the first time the poem was published as a whole in the late 1917 by Parus Publishers, later to be included into Vladimir Mayakovsky's Collected Works, 1909-1919.

 Gorky was the poem's most ardent champion who admired the anti-war pathos, but also its in-your-face language, totally devoid of subtlety ("like telegraph posts playing upon your nerves," as he put it).
 The Futurists received the poem negatively and accused the author of having torn with all the basic principles of the movement, apparently under Gorky's influence.
 Later Soviet literary historians eagerly explored this line, finding the two authors' rhetoric at the time in many ways similar.